Relationship Therapy

 Take Responsibility For Your Own Happiness

 Counting on other people to make you happy and whole is like believing that crumbs make a cake.
-You can set a higher bar for yourself and your relationships when you learn how to honor and value yourself, and your relationship choices will reflect this.
+You can set a higher bar for yourself and your relationships when you learn how to honor and value yourself, and your relationship choices will reflect this from you!

 Relevant Blog Posts